 The format was developed in 1987.
 It was initially used to reduce the size of images and to create short animations.
 Like PNGs, it is a lossless format.
 However, GIFs have a maximum color range of 256 hues, making them not optimal for printing.
 (This is decidedly less than JPEG and PNG’s 16.7 million colors.)

-Because of color limitations and the possibility of GIFs being animated (we haven’t quite figured out how to print animated photos yet ?), we don’t recommend you submit GIFs.
+Because of color limitations and the possibility of GIFs being animated (we haven’t quite figured out how to print animated photos yet?), we don’t recommend you submit GIFs.
 We still recommend JPEGs and PNGs for a far better quality print.

-Files We Can’t Print, But Are Still Good
+Files We Can’t Print But Are Still Good

 4) .TIFF

-Good for printing and storing high-resolution images.
+This photo file format is good for printing and storing high-resolution images.
 And it’s good for putting those pictures into page layout format.

 Short for Tagged Image File Format, TIFFs are usually very high quality.
 This is why a lot of artists use them to transport and print their artwork.
 They are also used for desktop publishing, faxing, and 3-D applications.